-Acquiring two properties - Jersey Gardens in Elizabeth, New Jersey (renamed "The Mills at Jersey Gardens") and University Park Village in Fort Worth, Texas, subject to existing fixed-rate mortgage loans of \$350.0 million and \$55.0 million, respectively, which mature on November 1, 2020 and May 1, 2028 and bear interest at 3.83% and 3.85%, respectively.

-- Borrowing \$100.0 million, net on our \$4.0 billion unsecured revolving credit facility, or Credit Facility. - Increasing our Euro denominated borrowings to \$753.8 million (U.S. dollar equivalent) on the Euro tranche of the Credit Facility. - Increasing our borrowings under our global unsecured commercial paper note program, or the Commercial Paper program, to \$471.3 million, of which \$186.3 million was related to U.S. dollar equivalent of Euro-denominated notes.
+- Acquiring two properties Jersey Gardens in Elizabeth, New Jersey (renamed "The Mills at Jersey Gardens") and University Park Village in Fort Worth, Texas, subject to existing fixed-rate mortgage loans of \$350.0 million and \$55.0 million, respectively, which mature on November 1, 2020 and May 1, 2028 and bear interest at 3.83% and 3.85%, respectively. - Borrowing \$200.0 million, net on our \$4.0 billion unsecured revolving credit facility, or Credit Facility. - Increasing our Euro denominated borrowings by \$660.0 million (U.S. dollar equivalent) on the multi-currency tranche of the Credit Facility. - Increasing our borrowings under our global unsecured commercial paper note program, or the Commercial Paper program, by \$410.0 million through the issuance of U.S. dollar denominated notes. - Repaying at maturity \$326.8 million of senior unsecured notes with a fixed rate of 5.1%.